GFENGG/featurealign/README.md

 # ![pipeline](./pipeline.png)

-This is a PyTorch implementation version.
+This is a PyTorch implementation version of the paper Features Alignment In Anchor-Free Object Detection.

 ## Get Started